Mary Spilde: Sustainability

 When Spilde signed the Talloires Declaration in December 2005, Lane became the first Oregon community college to make a commitment to sustainability.
 The college began purchasing 10 percent wind power from Eugene Water & Electric Board, and bond construction projects were designed according to LEED standards for green building design.
-In 2006, Spilde became a charter member of the American College and University Presidents Climate Commitment group.
-In 2014, Lane won a Green Genome Award from the American Association of Community Colleges, commended "for infusing sustainability concepts into the structure of college policies and procedures... to apply principles of sustainable economics, resource use, and social institutions to learning and working environments."
+In 2006, Spilde became a charter member of the American College & University Presidents' Climate Commitment group.
+In 2014, Lane won a Green Genome Award from the American Association of Community Colleges, commended "for infusing sustainability concepts into the structure of college policies and procedures ... to apply principles of sustainable economics, resource use, and social institutions to learning and working environments".

 Service

-Spilde has served on national committees and boards, including the League for Innovation in the Community College, the American Association of Colleges and Universities, and she has served as chair of the board of the American Association of Community Colleges.
+Spilde has served on national committees and boards, including the League for Innovation in the Community College and the American Association of Colleges and Universities, and she has served as chair of the board of the American Association of Community Colleges.